ThorsGirdle/Toxic-Stall/README.md

 Venipede: 1 in 7 chance to enhance first scoring card with Toxic, increase odd per played hand

+Galarian Yamask: Sell this card to remove Energy and Edition of Joker to the left and give them to the Joker to the right

 Deerling: Nature: [Suit] +1 Mult per consecutive hand with only scoring Nature cards

 Foongus: Holding Black Sludge Toxic cards gain X0.15 at round start (this line is very subject to change)

+Joltik: +16 Mult if sum of Ranks in scored hand is less than the sum of previous hand

 Klink: Gain $1 when 12 cards are drawn in a blind